Phase 1 Strategic Synthesis · Near & Dear · 2026

 Defensible lane

 PIH risk in Fitzpatrick IV+ skin is documented across most aesthetic devices.
 Providers are fielding it.
 Most brands bury it or avoid it.
-DENSITY's dual-mode RF and 5-level cooling were engineered for this patient.
+DENSITY's dual-mode RF and Smart Adjustable Cooling were engineered for this patient.
 Pair with the KOL diversity already mapped in personas.

 Competitive Audit